This hidden subplot of 'Game of Thrones' spells out the real trouble for the Lannisters

-To get you ready for the new season of “Game of Thrones,” we put together an economic update of the Seven Kingdoms.
+Season 5 of “Game of Thrones” premieres on Sunday, April 12 at 9PM ET on HBO.
+To get you ready for the big event, we put together an economic update of the Seven Kingdoms through season 4 of the HBO show.
 The analysis is based on information from the TV show and the books.

 Produced by Sara Silverstein and Alex Kuzoian.
 Additional Illustrations by Mike Nudelman.